Find Training for Your Next Career!

 Salary

 Even in bad economic times, plumbers are still a necessity.
-The Bureau of Labor Statistics stated the average pay for plumbers was $65,190 in 2022.
-The demand for plumbers is also expected to increase by only 2 percent by 2031.
+The Bureau of Labor Statistics stated the average pay for plumbers was $67,840 in 2023.
+The demand for plumbers is also expected to show little to no significant increase or decrease by 2032.

 ROOFER